googleapis/google-auth-library-nodejs/README.md

 ## Installation

 This library is distributed on `npm`.
-In order to add it as a dependency, run the following command:
+To add it as a dependency, run the following command:

 ``` sh